Visit Planner

 Demonstration of Unschedulable Survey Steps

 Screen capture of the Visit Planner showing an unschedulable Survey Step with diagnostics.
 To show detailed reports, click the small arrows to the left of each Survey Step.
-In this example, the red X (error) on Survey Step 3 (in the tree editor) indicates the step contains one or more constraints that cannot be met.
-In the timeline view, the red X (error) on Orient Range provides more detail, indicating an orient has been selected for Survey Step 3 that is not schedulable.
+In this example, the red X (error) on Survey Step 3 (in the tree editor) indicates that the step contains one or more constraints that cannot be met.
+In the timeline view, the red X (error) on V3PA Range provides more detail, indicating Survey Step 3 is not schedulable with the given position angle special requirement.

 • When all Pass Targets in all the Survey Steps are Fixed Targets, any special requirements are shown on each Survey Step.